PMSOCWRK - MSc Social Work

 The Social Work MSc is accredited by the Health and Care Professions Council (HCPC).
 You must successfully complete and pass all your assessments to meet the Standards of Proficiency as defined by the HCPC.
 This will then allow you to register as a social worker with the organisation.

 The course is also compliant with the Professional Capabilities Framework as defined by the British Association of Social Workers (BASW).
-Once registered with the HCPC, you’ll be eligible to join BASW.
-This will further boost your employability.
+Once registered with the HCPC, you’ll be eligible to join BASW which will further boost your employability.

 You will be qualified to practise social work (subject to the requirements of registration with the Health and Care Professions Council) and be eligible to become a member of the British Association of Social Workers.
 This is of major importance to your career as a social worker.

-Our graduates have taken up posts in a variety of settings and care groups.
+Our graduates have taken up posts in both statutory and non-statutory settings and with different care groups.
 These include working with children and families, mental health settings, working with older people and supporting those with learning disabilities.

 You will be required to have:

-- GCSE Mathematics and English at grade C (grade 4 from 2017) or Functional Skills English Level 2 and Maths Level 2 (or equivalent)
+- GCSE Mathematics and English at grade C/grade 4 Functional Skills English Level 2 and Maths Level 2 (or equivalent)

 - employers references are needed to demonstrate a minimum of 12 weeks previous experience (at the point of application) either in a paid or voluntary capacity of working directly with vulnerable people normally within a social care or health context

-Shortlisted applicants will be invited to attend an interview day where you will present your original qualification certificates, your passport and a completed health check.
+If you’re shortlisted you will be invited to attend an interview day where you will present your original qualification certificates, your passport and a completed self-declaration health check.
 In the interview you will undertake a written test, participate in a group exercise and attend an individual interview.